Dennis Miller Live: Format

-The show was mainly characterized by its simplicity.
-The show had a small set, no house band, and limited lighting.
+The show had a small set without a house band.
 It mainly consisted of Miller speaking to the largely unseen studio audience on a darkened stage.
 The show's cold opening started with Miller doing a brief joke about a current event.

-The credit sequence showed Miller in a pool hall playing by himself set to "Everybody Wants to Rule the World" by Tears for Fears.
+The credit sequence showed Miller in a pool hall playing by himself set to "Everybody Wants to Rule the World" by Tears for Fears, though music was changed in later seasons for cost reasons.
 In later seasons, the sequence was changed to show oversized toppling dominoes featuring images of political and social leaders.
-The final domino falls in front of Miller who walks away while an overhead shot shows the dominoes spelling out the word "LIVE".
-In the ninth and final season, the opening was very brief.
-It consisted only of a close-up of a monitor with the title of the show on it.
-A new original theme played as Miller immediately walked on stage to start the show.

-Then Miller would perform a two-part monologue.
-The first part being the usual jokes about current events typical of late-night talk shows.
-This would then segue directly into a stream-of-consciousness diatribe that became Miller's trademark.
-This second part of monologue always began with the catchphrase "Now I don't want to get off on a rant here..." and ended with the phrase "Of course, that's just my opinion, I could be wrong."
-A series of books that compiled transcripts of these monologues were released during the run of the show, starting with 1996's The Rants to 2002's The Rant Zone.
+Then Miller would perform a two-part monologue which often segued into a stream-of-consciousness "rant" that became Miller's trademark, starting with the catchphrase "Now I don't want to get off on a rant here..." and ended with the phrase "Of course, that's just my opinion, I could be wrong."
+Books that compiled these monologues were released, starting with 1996's The Rants and ending with 2002's The Rant Zone.

 Miller would discuss the topic of the day with one guest per show.
-During the first season, some guests were interviewed by satellite.
 During the guest segment, the show would also take phone calls.
 The call-in number was originally given as 1-800-LACTOSE.
 Reportedly, Miller chose the word "lactose" because it was the only word he could make with seven digits to make it a vanity number.
-But starting in the 1997 season, he stopped using the word and simply gave the corresponding numbers.

-At the end of the interview, Miller would tell the guest "Stick around, I've gotta go do the news", at which time he would step next to a monitor named "The Big Screen".
+At the end of the interview, Miller would tell the guest "Stick around, I've gotta go do the news".
 Black-and-white photographs from newspapers would be shown, and Miller would make humorous captions regarding them.
 At the finish of this segment, Miller would harken back to his SNL days by saying "That's the news, and I am outta here!"